benjypng/logseq-chartrender-plugin/README.md

 # Overview

-Create pie, line, bar, area, stacked bar and progress charts using block data.
+Create pie, line, bar, area, stacked bar and percentage-bar charts using block data.
 Allows changing of chart type and colours on the fly!

 Do look at the videos below to see how it works.